robmurray/pythonmachinelearning/README.md

 (I have included a requirements.txt with the full list of dependencies)

 ## disclaimer
 Feel free to clone, reuse in any manor, keeping in mind the intent of this code is to study Python from a ML perspective. no attempt to create production quality code has been taken.
-Also these are my early python days (I am primarily a java guy) and most importantly the work is heavily based on Sebastian Raschka's book.
+Also these are my early python days (I am primarily a java guy) and most importantly the work is based on Sebastian Raschka's book.